dialpad/dialtone-legacy/docs/utilities/grid/justify-self.md

 ---
 title: Justify self
-desc: Utilities for controlling how a grid item is aligned along its inline axis.
+description: Utilities for controlling how a grid item is aligned along its inline axis.
 ---

 ## Auto